Victoriano Ramírez: Alias

 According to legend, when Ramírez escaped from a prison in San Miguel el Alto, Jalisco, where he was waiting for a murder trial after quarrel, a detachment of fourteen armed men went to look for him at a hill.
 Forced to fight against his pursuers, the fugitive hid among the crags of a ravine and after a long firefight killed all his opponents.
-When Ramírez was sure of his victory, he took the field and picked up the fourteen arms of his victims and sent them to the mayor of San Miguel with a message, advising him "not to send such few people."
+When Ramírez was sure of his victory, he took the field and picked up the fourteen arms of his victims and sent them to the mayor of San Miguel el Alto with a message, advising him "not to send such few people."
 For this, Ramírez earned the name "El Catorce" (The Fourteen).

 Cristero War

 Military success

 Ramírez was among the first to join the Cristero rebellion.
-He was one of the few Cristeros who did not desert the fight in May of 1927.
-He commanded the "Fourteen Dragons" squadron, which was part of the San Julian regiment under the command of General Miguel Hernández.
+He was one of the few Cristeros who did not desert the fight in May 1927.
+He commanded the "Fourteen Dragons" squadron, which was part of the San Julián regiment under the command of General Miguel Hernández.
 Ramírez's first acts as a Cristero were spoken of as legendary feats, and tradition states that when "Callistas" (federal troops) heard the cry of "Viva El Catorce!", it struck fear in their hearts during fighting.
 Additionally, Ramírez also had a reputation for superb accuracy.

-On March 15, 1927, the Battle of San Julián began, and "El Catorce" had to resist a day of federal charges by General Espiridión Rodriguez before Hernández arrived the next day to support him.
+On March 15, 1927, the Battle of San Julián began, and "El Catorce" had to resist a day of federal charges by General Espiridión Rodríguez before Hernández arrived the next day to support him.
 Eventually, the battle resulted in a Cristero victory, and the federal army suffered their worst defeat in the entire war.

 Downfall

-The difficulties that arose between Ramírez and his companions seemingly began with organizational reforms that General Enrique Gorostieta Velarde deemed necessary to establish between contingent Cristeros.
+The difficulties that arose between Ramírez and his companions seemingly began with organizational reforms that General Enrique Gorostieta Velarde deemed necessary to establish between Cristero contingents.
 Ramírez, perhaps feeling that his authority was being undermined, put a number of obstacles to the proposed new organization.
 In view of his attitude, he was relieved of his duties, and was banned from having armed men, except for a small escort.
 Ramírez did not obey these orders, and as he was liked by the people of San Miguel el Alto, his armed escorts were increased.
 Father Aristeo Pedroza invited him to refocus on the Cristero struggle, but Ramírez refused.
-These refusals antagonized other Cristero leaders, and Father Aristeo Pedroza, Father Heriberto Navarrete, and Mario Valdes eventually pursued Ramírez with 300 men.
+These refusals antagonized other Cristero leaders, and Father Aristeo Pedroza, Father Heriberto Navarrete, and Mario Valdés eventually pursued Ramírez with 300 men.
 By then, Ramírez was fortified at the top of El Carretero, along with 100 colleagues.